Japan Core Machine Orders Rise 2.1% In February

-TOKYO (dpa-AFX) - Core machine orders in Japan were up a seasonally adjusted 2.1 percent on month in February, the Cabinet Office said on Wednesday.
+TOKYO (dpa-AFX) - Core machine orders in Japan advanced a seasonally adjusted 2.1 percent on month in February, the Cabinet Office said on Wednesday - coming in at 891.0 billion yen.

 That beat forecasts for a decline of 2.5 percent following the 8.2 percent spike in January.